Arkadiusz Krysik

 Step 5: Build your MVP

-Now it’s time for prototyping, and just as engineers create simplified versions of their inventions, software developers do the same when launching minimum viable products.
+Now it’s time for prototyping, and just as engineers create simplified versions of their inventions, software companies do the same when launching minimum viable products.

-An MVP typically includes only the core features needed to deliver value to early adopters, while omitting non-essential features or functionality that can be added in later releases.
+An MVP typically includes only the core features of your SaaS products needed to deliver value to early adopters, while omitting non-essential features or functionality that can be added in later releases.
 The goal is to create a functional product with enough value to attract early users and gather feedback that can be used to improve and enhance the product over time.

 The importance of MVPs cannot be overstated, as they provide the company with the ability to validate ideas quickly and efficiently.
 Arkadiusz Drysch, Stratoflow CTO said this:

-“In the early stages of building a SaaS-based company, the most important thing is to validate ideas quickly and find a clever and fast path to pivots.”
+“In the early stages of building a SaaS company, the most important thing is to validate ideas quickly and find a clever and fast path to pivots.”

 saas company